 Thank You for the creation of Wonderland Park in Minneapolis!
 Thank You for those who saw some land, and envisioned a tower of lights, a place where anyone could afford to ride a horse, and a place to meet and dance!**

 I particularly think You must have taken delight in the “House of Nonsense”!
 What good grandpa doesn’t relish the laughter, silly jokes, and just plain goofing off with his grandkids?
 You made a universe of discovery for us, and today I want to acknowledge and thank You for that.

 Further, I want to acknowledge the burden of this amusement park on its’ neighbors.* The heavy traffic and noise caused a local church to sue for interfering with worship services.
 Thankfully, they settled out of court, and rebuilt further away.

 In response, I find myself cringing in judgment of the Church of missing Your moments.
 Granted, the trash, glaring lights, and melismatic din of a permanent carnival could grow very tiring in an era where open doors and windows were the primary means to cool off.
 Yet, what opportunities to know and serve its patrons were missed in this transplant?

 Will You forgive Elim Presbyterian for passing up the opportunity to demonstrate love to Wonderland Park?
 Will You forgive the same for the Church Universal?
-We get too caught up in the execution of religious ceremony to notice the chance for relationship with Your people outside it.
-Christ have mercy!
+We get too caught up in religion to notice the chance for relationship with those literally outside our doors.
+Christ have mercy.

 Will You bless those who experienced this park, and their generations?
-Will You grant us the grace to be a people who love the Sabbath rest?
-Will You give us the gift of having fun?
-Will You help us see the Wonderland just outside our doors?
+Will you grant us the grace to be a people who love the Sabbath rest?
+Will You grant us the gift of having fun?
+Will you help us see the Wonderland just outside our doors?